-Just recently it has become "de riguer" to pack up in the UK and Ireland, buy a property in Crete then move to the sunnier Mediterranean climate of Greece and its biggest island, Crete.
+Over the past 10 years or so, it has become "de riguer" to pack up in the UK and Ireland, buy a property in Crete and move into a dream location in the sunnier Mediterranean climate of Greece and its biggest island, Crete of course .
 Inspired and encouraged by some of the dedicated TV programmes such as "No Going Back" and "A Place in the Sun", the British and the Irish have relocated in their thousands to warm and welcoming traditions.
 Did they all take good buying advice?

 OF COURSE GREEK ISLAND LIVING SEEMS LAID BACK!

 The reality is that life in Crete is pretty much like it is in the UK.
-Many of us under retirement age have to find work; you have to deal with folks who don't always speak English (although this is becoming more of a rarity now, but should not be expected) and you will also have to deal with the slower pace of life.
-When you're on holiday that isn't a problem, but when you live here, it can become frustrating!
+Many of us under retirement age have to find work; you have to deal with folks who don't always speak English (although this is becoming more of a rarity now, but should not be automatically expected) and you will also have to seriously adjust to the slower pace of life.
+When you're on holiday that isn't a problem, but when you live here, it could become frustrating if you let it!

 - 1. Be sure of which property it is that you are buying.

 - 2. Don't always take what the agent tells you as being gospel (it may be that the agent has not been told the whole truth in the first place).
-For example, it is not uncommon in Greece for more than one member in a family to share the same property ownership through inheritance - usually the siblings.
+For example, it is not uncommon in Greece for more than one member in a family to share the same property ownership through inheritance - usually with siblings, of course.
 If one or other relative doesn't want to sell, you will have a problem when it comes to the exchange of contract.
 It has been known for the more unscrupulous brother or sister in this shared ownership situation not to mention to the other owners of the pending sale until the deal has been done thereby causing all sorts of legal problems.
-This happens because Greece is still in the throes of creating a computerized national land bank (cadastre).
-This means that many village properties rely on paper contracts held by the owners as proof of title.
+This happens because Greece has only finalised in 2020 a computerised national land bank/registry, known as Cadastre).
+One of the last countries in Europe to do so.